Duks31/Duks31.github.io/content/posts/2022-10-12-why-deep-learning.md

 ![why-deep-learning](/images/whydl.jpg)

-In the Recent Trends in the Field of Artificial Intelligence, DeepLearning has gained more popularity in Reasearch over the years compared to Traditional Machine Learning.
+In the Recent Trends in the Field of Artificial Intelligence (AI), DeepLearning has gained more popularity in Reasearch over the years compared to Traditional Machine Learning.

 ![dltrend](/images/dl-trend.jpg)